Thekua Recipe -100 % Khasta Thekua You Will Fall in Love With

 Perfect tea-time snacks

-Requires only few ingredients
+Requires only a few ingredients

 It is very easy to make